 Soul Fragment: His soul split apart when he was four due to the shock of his mother dying and suddenly being adopted into a new and loving family.
 Fox is that piece.

 You Can't Fight Fate: From very early in Facing Danger (summer before his fifth year), Draco has been working on the premise that as seen in Luna's vision, he will die on 5 June, 1997.
 The Founders have confirmed that the vision will take place, but that "two wildly different possibilities converge in that moment".
 No word yet on what those possibilities may be.
 See WMG page for more details.
-He dies in a Death Eater attack, see Heroic Sacrifice.
+He apparently dies in a Death Eater attack, but manages to fool everyone, see Heroic Sacrifice.

 Meghan Lily Black